MB (Sun Yat-sen), MM (PUMC), PhD (HKU)

 Division of Occupational and Environmental Health

 Dr. Lao obtained his medical degree (Bachelor of Medicine) from Sun Yat-sen Medical University and then served as a Public Health Physician for many years in the Guangzhou No.12 Renmin Hospital (Guangzhou Occupational Disease Prevention and Treatment Hospital).
 He further pursued his Master of Medical Science in Peking Union Medical College and Doctor of Philosophy in the University of Hong Kong, respectively.
-His PhD thesis is on the “Inﬂammation, metabolic syndrome and vascular diseases in older Chinese: The Guangzhou Biobank Cohort Study”.
-He then went to the United States and received training in Genetic Epidemiology as a Post-Doctoral Fellow at Duke Institute for Genome Science & Policy at Duke University.
-Dr. Lao joined The Jockey Club School of Public Health and Primary Care in 2009.
-His research focuses on using epidemiologic approaches to exploring environmental and genetic risks of chronic diseases.
+He then went to the United States and received training in Genetic Epidemiology as a Post-Doctoral Fellow at Duke Institute for Genome Science & Policy at Duke Medical Center.

 · Air Pollution and Health